 OK, I can sort of understand those thoughts and feelings, they need to be respected, and we need to work with the things she is willing to try, little by little exposing her to new tastes and food ideas.
 She will eventually find some new things that she will like and be willing to work into her daily diet.
 My teenage diet was a nightmare so I can relate to this challenge.
 Then she told me her doctor said during her recent annual physical that she had ‘high cholesterol’ and needed to revamp her food plan, not a surprise.
 While the cholesterol issue is a controversial one with a lot of conflicting information, I will not get into that debate here.

 Are you ready for a lifetime of prescriptions or would you like to alter your eating habits now and see if you can change the course of your destiny with natures medicine, Living Fit Food List?

-It’s a really good question because she is young, she has the power to choose, change and reap the benefits while she is still young.
+It’s an excellent question because she is young, she has the power to choose, change and reap the benefits while she is still young.
 And, those changes would make a truly profound impact on the rest of her life.

-This is one of the many questions that altered my life when I was a little older than she is now.
-I looked around and saw people over using prescription drugs, taking recreational drugs, drinking too much alcohol and seriously over eating to the point of misery.
-I was befuddled, I didn’t understand …
+Examining my readiness to change was one of the many questions that altered my life when I was a little older than she is now.
+I looked around and saw people overusing prescription drugs, taking recreational drugs, drinking too much alcohol and severely overeating to the point of misery.
+I was bewildered, I didn’t understand …

-- I asked myself if these mood altering methods helped to make people more happy?
+- I asked myself if these mood-altering methods helped to make people happier?